 Getting off to a good start Launch day can be both exciting and nerve-racking.
-If you've put in the work and followed your plan, it could be one of the biggest and best days of your Crowdfunder campaign.
+If you've put in the work and followed your plan, it could be one of the biggest and best days of your campaign.
 There are three main ways of getting off to a good start.
 If you want to get off to a great start, do all three.
-Crowdfunder from the first day to the last.
+Be proactive from the first day to the last.
 Check which messages you're sending out to which groups, when they're being sent, and how.

-2 Line up the first Pick up the phone 10 pledges Pick up the phone Call text WhatsApp Face The hardest part is getting off zero, so aim to have secured at least 10-20% of your target in promised pledges before going live.
+10 pledges Line up the first

+Pick up the phone The hardest part is getting off zero, so aim to have secured at least 10-20% of your target in promised pledges before going live.
 Make sure those people know exactly when your project is launching and encourage them to make their pledge in the first couple of hours.
 Getting a strong number of backers early on will give your project credibility and make it look much more attractive to wider audiences.

 Throw a launch party

-The best way to get everyone excited about your campaign is throwing a party.
-It can be an informal affair in your living room or as lavish as you like.
+One of the best way to get everyone excited about your campaign is throwing a party.
+It can be an informal affair in your local pub or as lavish as you like.
 Ask all the key groups on your network map to come along and get them to bring a friend.
-Make it fun, showcase your project video, serve great food and introduce people to some of your rewards.
-Choose somewhere where attendees can access the internet on their smartphones or other devices and get the pledges flowing!
+Make it fun, showcase your project video and introduce people to some of your rewards.
+Take lots of pictures and invite local press along.
+Choose somewhere where attendees can access the internet on their smartphones and get the pledges flowing!

-Key action

-A project without any pledges does not look credible or attractive to people outside of your own close network.
-Because of this, it's important to secure your first few pledges be speaking directly to people you know before promoting your project to everyone else.

 Communication check list

 Next, a quick inventory check.
 Run through the list below to get a better idea of which key communication tools you have ready to go and which you need to spend some time prepping.
 Decide which ones you need to focus your time on.

 Email and Facebook are the two biggest drivers of pledging.

 Channel # of people Plan

 Personal emails

 Business emails

 Facebook

 Twitter

 Instagram

 LinkedIn

 Press

 Blogs

 Website

 Events

 Printed materials

 Partnerships

 Sending emails

 Around 40% of pledging on Crowdfunder is driven by emails, so don't neglect your inbox during your campaign.

-6 email essentials

-- Contacting personal contacts directly with personal messages is key nobody likes a 'Dear Sir' email.
-One-to-one is always more effective.

-- If your business has a larger email database, there are some fantastic tools like MailChimp that can help to lighten the load.
-It's handy to be able to check open and click rates on your

-emails so that you can specifically target those

-Emailing your personal and business contacts should be high on your list of priorities when your project goes live.
-If people don't respond to your first message, email them again a few days later.